 Would you believe that one of my favorite foods in the whole wide world is curry from any country?
 Believe it or not, I have had Thai, Japanese, Chinese, Swedish and Indian curries.
 I am sure there are many other cultures in the world that have created Curry Dishes.
-Although, when I was younger my mother would make our family Fish Gratin (fiskgratäng) with a delicious curry sauce.
+However, when I was younger my mother would make our family Fish Gratin (fiskgratäng) with a delicious curry sauce.
 Gluten-Free Chicken Masala will have you wanting to overeat because it is that yummy.
-Subsequently, not all curry’s or curry pastes are grain-free.
+Subsequently, not all curry or curry pastes are grain-free.
 Therefore I created my own recipe.

 Food is one of those things in life that grants us reflective visions and memories from the past, allowing those warm memories to flood our present.